kai-vu/site/_theses_dir/LS_SH.md

 ---
 title: 'SHACL-forms for publishing scientific findings'
-description: 'We will buildi SHACL shapes to validate the publication of scientific findings.'
+description: 'The goal of this project is to see if we can partially automate or support the construction of knowledge graph on hypotheses from the literature.'
 layout: default
 topic: 'Explanations and Narratives'
 keywords: